rust-lang/rfcs/text/0000-unified_coroutines.md

 ![magic](https://media2.giphy.com/media/12NUbkX6p4xOO4/giphy.gif)

-But, like Shia himself, this point is controversial, and is the main issue that prevented us from adding generator arguments to the language in the first place.
+But, like Shia himself, this point is controversial, and is the main issue that prevented us from adding generators with arguments to the language in the first place.
 There are possible other syntaxes to denote the fact that the value assigned to `name` is different after each `yield`, but we believe that the simplest syntax, which is used in the example above, is in this case the best.
 Additional examples are described [later](alternative-syntaxes)

 The introduction of this implicit behavior will require additional cognitive load for new users when learning this feature.
 However, the behavior of Generators without arguments is unchanged, and therefore this change does not impose this cost upfront, making it possible to introduce the more complex behavior in progressively more complex examples.